SarahDunlap/deduplicator/README.md

 3. If the dates are identical the data from the record provided last in the list should be preferred

 A log file of the original content, deduplicated leads, and a list of the changes will be created.
+Also, a json file with a list of unique leads will be created.

 # Installation